jinjagit/binary_tree/README.md

 I implemented separate <code>Node</code> and <code>Tree</code> classes, rather than only a <code>Node</code> class (as instructed), as this seemed more logical to me.

 The <code>Tree</code> class builds a binary search tree on initialization of a new instance, from an array passed into <code>Tree.new(ary)</code>.

+Although the exercise of building searches (breadth or depth first) that search all nodes is interesting and challenging, using such a search does not leverage the structure that is created when building the (unbalanced tree).
+Thus, I also wrote a conditional search that takes advantage of the tree structure.

+I measured the the time complexity by comparing all search methods over multiple searches (see <code>time.rb</code>).
+This is why all my search methods contain a counter (to count the number of nodes visited in finding a target value).

+As expected, using breadth or depth first searches resulted in an average of n/2 operations (if you have no guide as to where a value might be / not be, on average you will find it half-way though a search of all elements).
+The conditional search was much faster (more than 10 times less elements searched for arrays of 200 elements).
+This roughly confirms the expected Ologn result expected (vs n/2 for the slower search methods).

 ### Instructions: